Ojaswa-Yadav/Portfolio_Optimisation-/README.md

 The project integrates with **Apache Airflow** to automate the entire pipeline, making it suitable for daily execution.
 Reports are generated and stored locally or uploaded to **Google Cloud Storage** for easy access.

+Additionally, a **website interface** is available for users to view the portfolio in a user-friendly manner.

 ---

 ## **Key Features**